 New participants who were enrolled in the program on the basis of service beginning before August 31, 2013 in HPSAs or secure correctional facilities will qualify for four years of loan repayment awards from FY2014 funds, as long as they continue to meet program requirements.

-Physicians who were already participating in the program before June of 2013 will receive service verification forms approximately 30 days before the end of their current 12-month service periods.
+Physicians who are already enrolled in the program will receive service verification forms approximately 30 days before the end of their current 12-month service periods.

 To download the fillable application form, go to PELRP Application for Enrollment.
 Applications from primary care physicians practicing in HPSAs and secure correctional facilities will be ranked according to the priorities established in the current administrative rule for application ranking criteria.

 Interested physicians may determine if a particular practice site is currently designated as a primary care HPSA or, in the case of psychiatrists, a mental HPSA, by entering the address using the following federal search tool: http://datawarehouse.hrsa.gov/GeoAdvisor/ShortageDesignationAdvisor.aspx.

 New Eligibility Path - Contingent on Availability of End-of-Year Funds

 House Bill 2550, passed by the 83rd Texas Legislature, allows physicians who are not practicing in HPSAs or secure correctional facilities to qualify for participation in the PELRP, if during the applicable year, they have provided services to a designated minimum number of Medicaid or Texas Woman's Health Program enrollees.

 Applications based on this provision that were received after September 1, 2014 will be considered during the quarter ending August 31, 2015, only if funds are available after financial commitments for state fiscal year 2016 have been made to physicians practicing in HPSAs and secure correctional facilities.
 The following service levels are required for consideration of applications under the new provision: